 - substance abuse

-Your BPD symptoms can increase your risk of:
+Your BPD symptoms can also increase your risk of:

 - relationship problems

-- being in an abusive relationship as the abused or abuser
+- being in an abusive relationship, as the abused or the abuser

 - sexually transmitted infections